ArunPrakashG/Luna/README.md

 turning on lights, and turning them off, just with your voice!

-# but wait !!!
+## but wait !!!

-that's not all, it can be more than your personal assistant, it can be your J.A.R.V.I.S built and designed to run on raspberry pi 3 kin headless and completely unattended mode. able to handle errors smartly and do the needful on certain circumstances.
+that's not all, it can be more than your personal assistant, it can be your J.A.R.V.I.S. built and designed to run on raspberry pi 3 kin headless and completely unattended mode. able to handle errors smartly and do the needful on certain circumstances.